 Section 4.
 Where reasons exist for doing so, the disciplinary board may order a temporary revocation.
 Such revocation shall apply for a period determined by the disciplinary board, however not exceeding one year.

-In order for a temporarily revoked Licence to become valid again, the Licence Holder must undergo an annual knowledge update in accordance with Chapter 5.
+Where applicable, the Licence Holder must undergo an annual knowledge update in accordance with Chapter 5 before the temporarily revoked Licence can become valid again .

 Commentary (second paragraph): It should be noted that if a knowledge update has not been carried out, upon expiry of the revocation period the Licence shall be declared inactive.